-Control Comment Foreshore and waterways scenic quality

-The matters to be taken into consideration in relation to the maintenance, protection and enhancement of the scenic quality of foreshores and waterways are as follows:

-- (a) the scale, form, design and siting of any building should be based on an analysis of: - (i) the land on which it is to be erected, and - (ii) the adjoining land, and - (iii) the likely future character of the locality, - (b) development should maintain, protect and enhance the unique visual qualities of Sydney Harbour and its islands, foreshores and tributaries, - (c) the cumulative impact of water-based development should not detract from the character of the waterways and adjoining foreshores.
+Control Comment Foreshore and waterways scenic quality The proposal is unlikely to The matters to be taken into consideration in relation to the be viewed from the River as maintenance, protection and enhancement of the scenic quality of it will be obscured by other foreshores and waterways are as follows: buildings closer to the River, (a) the scale, form, design and siting of any building should be nonetheless it is of a high based on an analysis of: architectural quality which (i) the land on which it is to be erected, and will contribute positively and (ii) the adjoining land, and enhance the appearance of (iii) the likely future character of the locality, the locality which can viewed (b) development should maintain, protect and enhance the unique from the Parramatta River. visual qualities of Sydney Harbour and its islands, foreshores and tributaries, (c) the cumulative impact of water-based development should not detract from the character of the waterways and adjoining foreshores.
+Maintenance, protection and enhancement of views The proposal is unlikely to The matters to be taken into consideration in relation to the be viewed from the River as maintenance, protection and enhancement of views are as follows: it will be obscured by other (a) development should maintain, protect and enhance views buildings closer to the River, (including night views) to and from Sydney Harbour, nonetheless it is of a high (b) development should minimise any adverse impacts on views architectural quality which and vistas to and from public places, landmarks and heritage items, will contribute positively and (c) the cumulative impact of development on views should be enhance the appearance of minimised. the locality which can viewed from the Parramatta River.
+As the site is located at the rear most boundary of the foreshores area, it does not prevent reasonable views of the River.

-The siting of the proposed buildings is dictated by the approved Concept Plan.
-The scale of the buildings along the foreshore is appropriate and the form and design of the buildings provide a high level of visual interest through the use of a variety of architectural languages and materials. proposal has been carefully designed to enhance the visual qualities of the foreshore through the delivery of a high quality architectural expression.

-Maintenance, protection and enhancement of views

-The matters to be taken into consideration in relation to the maintenance, protection and enhancement of views are as follows:

-- (a) development should maintain, protect and enhance views (including night views) to and from Sydney Harbour, - (b) development should minimise any adverse impacts on views and vistas to and from public places, landmarks and heritage items, - (c) the cumulative impact of development on views should be minimised.

-The proposed development has been specifically designed to provide a high level of permeability through the buildings to provide increased views to the foreshore from both the public domain and for the occupants.
-The proposal is considered to provide an improvement to views to and from public places as it serves to frame the views of the foreshore and also provides an attractive backdrop to the River.

-Control Comment Part 3 Foreshores and Waterways Area - Special Provisions (1) Development consent must not be granted for the carrying out of development on a strategic foreshore site unless: (a) there is a master plan for the site, and (b) the consent authority has taken the master plan into consideration.
+Control Comment Part 3 Foreshores and Waterways Area - Special Provisions Requirement for master plans (1) Development consent must not be granted for the carrying out of development on a strategic foreshore site unless: (a) there is a master plan for the site, and (b) the consent authority has taken the master plan into consideration.
 (2) The Minister may waive compliance with the requirements of subclause (1): (a) if satisfied that preparation of a master plan is unnecessary because of: (i) the nature of the proposed development, or (ii) the fact that the proposed development will affect only a small proportion of the site, or (iii) the adequacy of other planning controls applying to the proposed development, or (b) for such other reason as the Minister considers sufficient, so long as the Minister is satisfied that the proposed development will not compromise the application of the planning principles set out in clauses 13, 14 and 15.
 (3) If the Minister is not the consent authority, the Minister is to notify the relevant consent authority, in writing, of a waiver of the requirements of subclause (1).
 (4) A master plan does not have to be prepared for the City Foreshores Area or for Garden Island, as shown on the Strategic Foreshore Sites Map, unless the Minister so directs.
 (5) This clause does not apply to minor development specified in Schedule 3.
 Shepherds Bay within which the site is located is identified as a Strategic Foreshore Site under the terms of SREP 2005.
 The site is subject to the Meadowbank Employment Area - Master Plan.